tc39/notes/meetings/2017-01/jan-24.md

 DE: In this case, you're working with V8 to make sure the tests are compatible with the harness, so it should be especially not a problem.

-LB: I have been reviewing the tests.
+LBR: I have been reviewing the tests.
 They seem to have reasonable coverage so far.
 About the harness support, this is not the first time that the harnesses are expected to provide functionality (also for TypedArray detach).
 As far as reviewed the PR, this has my +1.

 AWB: Any objections to Stage 4?